Meet Our Team

 Coordinator of University of Windsor's Bystander Initiative

-Dr. Frances (Frankie) Cachon is a Learning Specialist in Women’s and Gender Studies.
-She serves as the Acting Coordinator of the University of Windsor’s Bystander Initiative, a campus-wide sexual violence prevention program.
+Dr. Frances (Frankie) Cachon is a Learning Specialist in the Department of Interdisciplinary and Critical Studies and the Office of Sexual Violence Prevention, Resistance, and Support She serves as Program Coordinator for the University of Windsor's Bystander Initiative, a campus-wide sexual violence prevention program.

 Frankie holds a PhD in Sociology with a specialization in Social Justice.
 Her research interests include the bystander approach as a means of engaging post-secondary communities in the prevention of sexual violence, feminist pedagogies, and youth-led social change.